chrisvis/debottebot/README.md

 - `verifyToken` needed for verifying the Facebook App Webhook
 - `pageToken` used as `access_token` for calls back to the Facebook API.

+The `pageToken` is acquired when setting up the [Facebook Page and Facebook App](https://developers.facebook.com/docs/messenger-platform/quickstart).

 ##Todo
 - Add unit tests